-9.1.
-Payment of Fees and Costs

-- 9.1.1.
-Fees of Prosecution Counsel.
-On completion of his/her services in any disciplinary or other matter under these Rules, counsel designated by the Lawyer Disciplinary Committee to prosecute any disciplinary action may file a motion with the clerk of court seeking an award of reasonable fees and costs, to be paid from the court's Disciplinary Enforcement Fund.
-In awarding fees, the court must apply the hourly rates applicable to lawyers representing indigent defendants in the court. - 9.1.2.
-Assessment of Fees and Costs.
-The court may assess attorney's fees and costs of any disciplinary proceeding against the respondent.
-The respondent must remit any such funds to the clerk of court for deposit into the court's Disciplinary Enforcement Fund.
+- 9.1.
+Payment of Expenses - 9.1.1.
+Expenses of Prosecution Counsel.
+Counsel designated by the Lawyer Disciplinary Committee or by the court to prosecute any disciplinary action shall serve without compensation but upon completion of his or her services may file a motion with the Chief Judge seeking reimbursement of reasonable out-of-pocket expenses, to be paid from the court's Attorneys' Registration and Disciplinary Fund. - 9.1.2.
+Assessment of Expenses.
+The court may assess expenses of any disciplinary proceeding against the respondent.
+The respondent must remit any such funds to the clerk of court per Rule 11 (c) of the Federal Rules of Civil Procedure.